 In this article, we use official government data to describe the appellate phase of this important segment of federal litigation.
 After describing the database, the text tells the appellate story for employment-discrimination actions through graphs and tables, with some general observations followed by a specific lesson.

 Clermont, Kevin M.; Eisenberg, Theodore; and Schwab, Stewart J., "How Employment-Discrimination Plaintiffs Fare in the Federal Courts of Appeals" (2003).
 Cornell Law Faculty Publications.
-Paper 296.
+296.

 Published in: Employee Rights and Employment Policy Journal, vol. 7, no. 2 (2003).